telerik/winforms-docs/pivotgrid/populating-with-data/using-the-xmladataprovider.md

 The **XmlaAggregateDescription** is used to define data that has to be aggregated and that will show as Cells in RadPivotGrid.
 You should set the MemberName property.

->note The MemberName property must have the following syntax:
+>tip The MemberName property must have the following syntax:
 * For XmlaAggregateDescription: "[Measures].[MEASURE_NAME]".
-* For XmlaGroupDescription  there are two ways (based on the data that will be used): "[DIMENSION].[HIERARCHY]" or "[SET_NAME]".<br>Note that the brackets are mandatory.
+* For XmlaGroupDescription  there are two ways (based on the data that will be used): "[DIMENSION].[HIERARCHY]" or "[SET_NAME]".<br>tip that the brackets are mandatory.
 >

 Here is how to define these decriptors: